 Trying to learn kanji through tedious rote repetition (like Japanese children do) is a recipe for frustration and failure.
 Fortunately, there is a far more fun and effective approach: imaginative memory.
 Instead of trying to memorize random piles of strokes (extremely hard), you instead just remember crazy, vivid stories (far easier).
 There are many mnemonic systems and sites out there today (and any mnemonics are certainly better than no mnemonics), but I think James Heisig’s classic book Remembering the Kanji (RTK) is still the best, most effective way to go.
 Using the approach, you can learn all 2,000+ regular-use kanji in months instead of years.

-For tons more Japanese resource recommendations, check out Master Japanese: How to Learn Japanese through Anywhere Immersion, my detailed how-to guide and resource manual for independent Japanese language learners.
+For tons more Japanese resource recommendations, check out Master Japanese: How to Learn Japanese Anywhere in the World, my detailed how-to guide and resource manual for independent Japanese language learners.
 The guide and bonus resources show you exactly how to build a Japanese immersion environment no matter where in the world you live, and how to learn Japanese the fun, effective, modern way (through anime, manga, Netflix, etc.), instead of through expensive classes and boring textbooks.

 “Master Japanese is the most helpful book I’ve found in my two+ year effort to learn Japanese.
 The book is focused on helping a Japanese language learner be successful by providing practical hints, tips, tools, apps and advice.
 There are hundreds of links to excellent resources.
 The author provides learners with helpful strategies to approach the learning process, which can be overwhelming unless you can figure out how to make sustainable progress continuously.
 This is a very comprehensive book.”